mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=mG1Lv-RWds8 , how to package swift libraries and transform them into react native libraries

 https://www.youtube.com/watch?v=kGDqLeRuyCA , this is lee kuan yew's speech on handling the strike, very charming

+https://www.youtube.com/watch?v=4WCTGycBceg , Linus's attitude towards ai is optimistic but not caught up in the hype

+https://www.youtube.com/watch?v=CGCwu2ovbAo , it's amazing to see MrBeast's insightful commentary on the video he made